TEALSK12/2nd-semester-introduction-to-computer-science/units/8_unit/03_lesson/lesson.md

 Students will be able to...

-* Identify the main components of a functional project specification and explain the purpose of each section
+* Identify the main components of a functional project specification and explain the purpose of each section.
-* Develop a project idea into a full, detailed specification
+* Develop a project idea into a full, detailed specification.

 ## Materials/Preparation